digital-cryptogram/spiral-atcg/README.md

 [![Spec](https://img.shields.io/badge/spec-v2.0-blue)](docs/SPEC.md)
 [![Reference impl](https://img.shields.io/badge/reference-v2.2.4-green)](src/spiral_atcg.c)

-> An open meta-material framework for symmetric cipher design, with a fully specified 320-bit reference cipher, a comprehensive security audit, and a reproducible benchmark harness.
+> An open experimental research framework for grammar-driven round-material generation in word-oriented symmetric constructions.
+>
+> This repository is a **public review artifact**.
+It is not proposed as a standard-ready cipher, an AES replacement, or a production cryptographic primitive.
 >
 > Open cryptographic research from **[Digital Cryptogram (數位密碼科技)](https://www.digitalcryptogram.com.tw/)**.